rforbiodatascience25/Group-30-Final-Project/README.md

 4.  **Store the Data**\
     Make sure there is a folder called `_raw` in the folder `data`.
 Place the downloaded `.csv` file into the `_raw` directory.

-# Rendering the project

-After you have rendered the project (or any qmd file); (e.g. `quarto render 00_all.qmd`), you need to run the R-script cleanup.R in the terminal to make sure that the HTML files is in the right directory.

-Example (in terminal):

-`quarto render 00_all.qmd`

-`Rscript cleanup.R`

 #